How to Respond to Cladding Rectification Notices and Orders in Victoria

 - Remedial measures and rectification works

-It goes without saying that a significant deployment of high level technical expertise is required, coupled with the fact that whenever the writer’s firm is engaged to assist with the regularization of such matters, the firm from the outset works closely with a fire engineer.
-In the writer’s experience, the regulators are reassured if fire engineers of very senior standing are deployed – that gives them a measure of comfort.
+It goes without saying that a significant deployment of high level technical expertise is required, coupled with the fact that whenever the firm is engaged to assist with the regularization of such matters, the firm from the outset works closely with a fire engineer.
+In our experience, the regulators are reassured if fire engineers of very senior standing are deployed – that gives them a measure of comfort.

-“Generic response is:-
+“Our generic response is:-

 - if the building is less than 10 years old in Victoria, hire a lawyer so all correspondence is protected